 From the top of Coba’s ancient pyramid, the jungle looks like a living green carpet.
 The Mayan Ruins of Coba are one of my favorite archaeological sites in Mexico’s Yucatan.

-Due to Coba’s remote location, the site is not as popular with tourists as other ruins in Mexico.
+Due to Coba’s remote location, the site is not as popular with tourists as other famous Mayan ruins in Mexico.

-But there are many reasons to visit the city of white roads.
+But there are many reasons to visit the City of White Roads.

 Coba’s claim to fame is the largest network of stone causeways in the ancient Mayan world, called sacbes (white roads).
 Over 50 of these roads have been discovered at the site, with 16 of them open to the public.

 The raised stone pathways connect clusters of residential areas to the main pyramid area of Nohoch Mul and small lakes used as a water supply nearby.

 You can walk, hire a bici taxi, or my personal favorite, rent a bicycle.